 If you’re a pen and paper person, there are many budget planning tools you can utilize.
 They include (but are not limited to):

-- Templates – You can find an abundance of budget templates online or create your own in MS Office or any program you choose.
+You can find an abundance of budget templates online or create your own in MS Office or any program you choose.
 You can print them out for the year, three-hole punch them and keep them in a handy three-ring budget binder.
-Or you can grab my favorite planner here that not only includes a budgeting binder but also other printables to help organize your life.

-- Handmade – Another method is to simply make a list each month of your budget categories on a piece of paper.
+Another method is to simply make a list each month of your budget categories on a piece of paper or in a notebook.
 You might use a composition book to keep your monthly budget organized and accessible.
 This is the easiest way to get started!

 We live in a digital age, which means if you prefer digital budget planning then you have an abundance of choices.